Shadowrunner11/tzuzulJS2/README.md

-use yarn dev:build for starting the app
+use yarn dev:build for building files use yarn dev to start dev enviroment